OSullivan Under Pressure As Williams Dominates Quarter-final - UrduPoint

 Williams edged a scrappy fifth frame before propelling himself into a healthy position with breaks of 72, 56 and a superb 130.

-Earlier, Kyren Wilson moved into a 5-3 lead over defending champion Judd Trump in their quarter-final.
+Meanwhile, Kyren Wilson moved into a 10-6 lead over defending champion Judd Trump in their quarter-final.

-Wilson drew first blood with a break of 74 in the opener but world number one Trump responded with scores of 85 and 76 in the next two frames to edge ahead.

-A run of three successive frames then helped Wilson build a 4-2 lead before Trump reduced the deficit by taking the seventh.

-However, Wilson was able to restore his two-frame lead with a break of 79 just before the interval to leave Trump trailing after the first session for the third successive match.
+Trailing 5-3 from the opening session, a frustrated Trump continued to be kept at arm's length by Wilson as the pair initially traded frames.

+Wilson responded to Trump's knock of 73 with a break of 65 to maintain his two-frame advantage.

+Trump, who beat John Higgins in last year's final, again reduced the deficit to a single frame but then blew an excellent opportunity to level at 6-6 by missing a costly final black.

+The pattern continued as Wilson ensured he could not trail overnight with a superb 94 to go 8-6 ahead.
+He then pulled away, taking the final two frames to leave Trump facing an uphill battle on Tuesday.

-Elsewhere in the last eight, Mark Selby has built a 5-3 lead against Australia's Neil Robertson.
+Elsewhere in the last eight, Mark Selby has built an 11-5 lead against Australia's Neil Robertson.

 Selby edged a marathon 58-minute opening frame, the longest in this year's tournament, and then reeled off the next four frames to race 5-0 in front.